webyrd/relational-interpreter-book-and-course/interp.md

 [^3]: A reading knowledge of OCaml would also be helpful for reading the
     miniKanren literature that uses OCanren, a miniKanren-like language embedded in OCaml.

+[^4]: Scheme symbols must be explicitly quoted so that they are
+    distinguished syntactically from variable references, which will encounter shortly.